adamfisk/LittleProxy/performance/README.md

 The goal of the benchmark is to understand LittleProxy's performance without network variability being a factor.

-To that end, the test serves a local mirror of Wikipedia's Germany page from a Jetty web server.
+To that end, the test serves a local mirror of Wikipedia's [Germany] (http://en.wikipedia.org/wiki/Germany) page from a Jetty web server.

 We use [JMeter](http://jmeter.apache.org/) to generate load from the same machine as the Jetty server, thereby cutting out the network as a factor.

 The JMeter test uses 4 concurrent threads to generate requests to [germany.html] (site/wikipedia/germany.html).
-Each thread makes 200 consecutive requets with no delay in between.
+Each thread makes 200 consecutive requests with no delay in between.
 To simulate a normal browser, JMeter looks for resources referenced in the page and loads those with each page as well.